geotools/geotools/docs/user/unsupported/index.rst

 Modules for which volunteers are needed:

 * :doc:`geojson` - Demonstrates how to encode and decode GeoJSON files into GeoTools Feature Collections
-* :doc:`postgis-versioned/index` - Builds a data model supporting feature revisions on top of the PostGIS datastore
 * :doc:`wps` - Provides a web processing service client API so programmers can easily build Web Process Service requests and parse the responses

 Modules scheduled to be removed: